 Employers also must pay overtime when an employee works more than 8 hours in a single day or 40 hours in a week (for some occupations, these numbers may vary).

 Employees must receive a 10-minute break (paid) for every 4 hours of work, and they must get at least a 30-minute meal break after no more than 5 hours of work.

 Employers must also maintain regular paydays and provide a wage statement or pay stub documenting information like pay period dates, hours worked, gross wages earned, deductions, net wages, etc.

 You can learn more about paydays, pay periods, final wages, and what is required to be included on an employee’s pay stub from the California Department of Industrial Relations Labor Commissioner’s Office here.

 California employers are required to have Workers’ Compensation insurance to pay for medical care in the event of work-related injuries and illnesses.

-You are required to have a written Injury and Illness Prevention Program, and you may be required to keep a written log of any injuries and illnesses that occur.
+You are required to have a written Injury Illness Prevention Program – and in 2023 it must incorporate COVID-19 prevention regulations issued by CalOSHA under the new non-emergency temporary standard.
+You may also be required to keep a written log of injuries and illnesses that occur in the workplace.

 You must maintain a safe workplace, including providing and paying for personal protective equipment employees need to do their jobs safely.